david-macmahon/netboot_resources/README.md

 6. Setup `initramfs-tools` in rootfs and run `update-initramfs`.

-   The initramfs filesystem performs early initializtion of a booting system.
+   The initramfs filesystem performs early initialization of a booting system.
    The `initramfs-tools` package provides a convenient way to add various customizations to this process.
 In addition to a netboot specific [`initramfs.conf`](../netboot_root_files/etc/initramfs-tools/initramfs.conf)